BistroMD Review: Weight Loss Without Sacrificing Taste?

 BistroMD Turkey Breast meal calories

-The ability of a diet plan to cause weight loss depends on the weight of the dieter.
-A diet plan and recommended caloric intake for a 350 pound person will differ from the diet plan for a 190 pound person.
+A diet plan and recommended caloric intake for a 350 pound person will differ from a diet plan for a 190 pound person.

 Most of the meals we reviewed ranged between 250 and 400 calories.
-Even at a generous estimate of 350 calories per BistroMD meal, that’s only 1,050 calories per day for three daily meals, which is quite low.
+Even at a generous estimate of 350 calories per meal, that’s only 1,050 calories per day for three daily meals, which is quite low.

 BistroMD Shepherd's Pie meal calories

-According to medical research, the average caloric maintenance level for women is around 2,000 calories per day, and for men is around 2,500 calories per day.
-These are very rough estimates and will of course vary significantly between individuals, but it's notable how much higher these calorie counts are than what three BistroMD meals provide.
+These are very rough estimates and will of course vary significantly between individuals, but it's notable how much higher these calorie counts are than what three BistroMD meals provides.

 Most users of diet programs are overweight and have higher baseline caloric needs, which makes us questionable how sustainable this program is long-term.